Madour/LDtkLoader/README.md

  - `-DBUILD_SDL_EXAMPLE=ON` : to build the SDL example (requires SDL2 and SDL2_image installed)

+ - `-DBUILD_RAYLIB_EXAMPLE=ON` : to build the Raylib example (requires raylib installed)

 ### Install

 In the build directory, run :

 ```shell
 cmake [-DCMAKE_INSTALL_PREFIX=/install/path/LDtkLoader] ..